 Lenovo G580 ($500)

 Hackintosh Ability: Like other Lenovo laptops featured on previous iterations of this list, the Lenovo G580 offers a reasonably good, if not perfect, alternative to the laptops of the HP ProBook line.
 Almost all of the laptop's major features work in Mac OS X, including sound, graphics, power management, sleep mode, the battery meter, USB 2.0, ethernet, multi-touch gestures on the trackpad, the camera, and brightness controls.
-The sound only works with the VoodooHDA kext, which is generally considered an inferior solution to the more standard AppleHDA kext-- however, it's still workable.
+However, the sound only works with the VoodooHDA kext, which is generally considered an inferior solution to the more standard AppleHDA kext.
 In addition, sleep mode is a bit finicky, but also workable.
-You'll also have to replace the WiFi card to have proper WiFi (and Bluetooth).
+As usual, you'll have to replace the WiFi card to have proper WiFi (and Bluetooth).
 The only features that don't work at all are the card reader, USB 3.0, and HDMI audio, none of which are necessarily make-or-break features.